MM53/groceries-organizer/Readme.md

 ```

 ### Webserver
-The project is compiled into a single `war`-file which can be used be tomcat.
+The project is compiled into a single `war`-file which can be used by tomcat.
 It was tested with tomcat 9.0.46 as version 10 doesn't work with the `javax` packages.

 The easiest way to start the server is to run it via intelliJ.